 This is sometimes referred to as a bleaching effect and can be seen in everything around your home – from your exterior siding to your masonry and of course, to your deck and railing system.You can tell that a wood deck is suffering from UV exposure when the boards start to turn a grayish hue, looking more natural and rustic in color.
 This common symptom indicates that a greater problem is at work.
 The radiation from the UV rays penetrates below the surface of the wood, which can begin to cause wood rot.

 If left untreated and exposed for long enough, the radiation from the UV rays will cause the boards to warp, crack, or cup, resulting in not only a deteriorated deck, but a destroyed deck.
-The best way to combat UV radiation damage from sunlight is to apply a sealant that is rated for UV protection.
+We recommend applying sealing with a sealant to combat UV radiation damage for your deck.